 This webpage is being kept for archival purposes only.
 Please see www.jakobnordstrom.se/openings for information about currently open positions.

-The Department of Computer Science at Lund University invites applications for a tenure-track assistant professorship in the foundations of computer science with a focus on logic and automated reasoning.
+The Department of Computer Science at Lund University invites applications for a PhD position in theoretical computer science and/or combinatorial optimization.

 Lund University was founded in 1666 and is repeatedly ranked among the top 100 universities in the world.
 Lund Technical College (LTH) forms the Faculty of Engineering at Lund University, where research of the highest international standard is conducted.

 Applications must be submitted via the Lund University recruitment system.
-Please see the official advertisement for more information including instructions for how to apply as well as a link to the application system.
+Please see the official advertisement at lu.varbi.com/en/what:job/jobID:527460/type:job/where:4/apply:1 for more details including a link to the application form.

 Lund University welcomes applicants with diverse backgrounds and experiences.
 We regard gender equality and diversity as a strength and an asset.

 Further Information and Contact Details

 Further information about the Department of Computer Science can be found at cs.lth.se/english/.

 Inquiries about the position can be made to Jakob Nordström at email@example.com.